 Rekindle the romance

 You fell in love with a house, and it became your home.
 But after several years of day-to-day living, the romance may have worn off.
-If it seems like lately, all you can focus on are its problems (they don't call it a money pit for nothing!), check out our Valentine's Day guide to quick and easy ways to start feeling the love for your home again.
+If it seems like lately, all you can focus on are its problems (they don't call it a money pit for nothing!), click through this Valentine's Day guide to see 11 quick and easy ways to start feeling the love for your home again.

-Many scented candles are made of petroleum-based paraffin with dubious artificial scents.
-A safer alternative is to simmer a pot of spices on your stove.
-Ingredients like cinnamon sticks, apple peels, orange rinds, cloves, apple juice, vanilla, anise, and nutmeg will soon make your home smell like you've been baking all day.
-Get into the habit of saving (rather than composting) the peels of oranges, lemons, and limes, and the skins from apples and pears.
-Once you've got what you need, fill a small saucepan with water and bring it to a boil.
+A warm, inviting aroma instantly makes any space more homey.
+Fool yourself into thinking you've been baking all day by simmering a pot of spices on your stove.
+Ingredients like cinnamon sticks, apple peels, orange rinds, cloves, apple juice, vanilla, anise and nutmeg will do the trick nicely.
+Start by filling a small saucepan with water and bringing it to a boil.
 Add your favorite ingredients, continue to boil for a few minutes, then turn the heat down to simmer.
-Add water as needed, usually every 30 minutes or so.
+Add water as needed, usually every 30 minutes or so, and enjoy!

 Even in February, you can enjoy fresh herbs in your cooking with a container garden in your kitchen.
 As a bonus, the greenery will also bring a touch of lively natural energy to the space.
 Just choose a sunny spot and water according to the label.
 And if you haven't done it in a while, now would be a good time to change your refrigerator's water filter to get rid of any funk that might be marring your refreshment.
 Your tastebuds will thank you!

-Want to give your ears a rest from the world's racket and catch some better Zzzzz's?
-Covering your windows with heavy drapery -- the more layers, the better -- can be a suprisingly effective way to muffle street sounds.
+Want to give your ears a rest from the world's racket and catch better Zzzzz's?
+Covering your windows with heavy drapery — the more layers, the better — can be a suprisingly effective way to muffle street sounds.
 You can also install storm windows if you don't already have them to provide an additional barrier between your bedroom and the bustle outside.

 While you take steps to make your home's interior more engaging to the senses, you should also consider amping up the exterior.
-It's common knowledge that curb appeal is attractive to potential buyers -- but it also simply makes your house more pleasant to return home to each day.
+It's common knowledge that curb appeal helps attract buyers — but it also simply makes your house more pleasant to return home to each day.
 Start by firming up the basics.
 A walkway kept in good repair will smooth the way to your front door and prevent stumbles when you're laden with groceries or luggage after traveling, and is especially important in the winter, when ice and snow can add to trip hazards.
 Generous exterior lighting is lovely to be greeted by at night, and it also plays a key role in home security.